-Commercial customers can receive up to $35,000 in rebates depending on the scope of the project.
-There is funding available for customers to complete a technical feasibility study, as well as system bonuses of up to $25,000 for creating a comprehensive system by combining gas heat pumps with smart controls and a high-efficiency natural gas boiler and/or water heater.
+Commercial customers can receive up to $200,000 in rebates depending on the scope of the project.
+There is funding available for customers to complete a technical feasibility study.

-3The energy input into a gas absorption heat pump can be natural gas and Renewable Natural Gas.
+3The energy input into a gas absorption heat pump can be natural gas and/or Renewable Natural Gas.

 4Standard efficiency equipment includes furnaces, boilers and water heaters that are between 60 to 80 per cent efficient.